PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 These checks do not claim a new model-corpus run.
 At resume, inventory the next result-returning side-effect boundary before modifying production code.
 Commit and push only; do not create, reopen, or update a pull request.

+## Recurrent-alias regression-test import repair checkpoint

+The indexed recurrent-alias equivalence test still obtained its legacy producer and consumer scans from `lower_from_onnx2tf`.
+Those compatibility imports were removed when the remaining lowerer users migrated to indexed or canonical utility owners, so the test failed before exercising the shared recurrent-alias implementation.

+The legacy reference implementation and its rescan blocker now use the canonical `core.model_ir_utils` module.
+The production recurrent-alias owner, GraphIndex mutation path, result schema, public behavior, and dependencies are unchanged.
+The dedicated file passes `3 passed in 0.56s` sequentially under `uv`.
+The optional `tf_converter` matrix remains outside the TensorFlow-free core gate and is not evidence against `flatbuffer_direct`.